liqd/thentos/README.md

 Thanks!
 -------

 In alphanumerical order.
-Please let us know if we forgot to add you.
+Please let us know if we forgot to add you, or if you would like us to link to your github handle / email.

 - Christian Siefkes
 - Julian Arni
+- Robert Vollmert
 - Sönke Hahn